-During the introduction programme and until employment is found and they can provide for themselves and their families, refugees resettled to Denmark are, subject to certain conditions, entitled to an introduction allowance from the Danish social services.
+During the integration programme and until employment is found and the refugees can provide for themselves and their families, refugees resettled to Denmark are, subject to certain conditions, entitled to income support from the Danish social services.

-Refugees resettled to Denmark who, without reason, do not participate in the introduction programme, may have their introduction allowance reduced.
+Refugees resettled to Denmark who, without reason, do not participate in the integration programme, may have their income support reduced.